 The Board of Visitors has been authorized by the Commonwealth of Virginia to govern James Madison University.
 See Code of Virginia section 23-164.6; 23-9.2:3.
 The Board has delegated the authority to manage the university to the president.

 Internal Revenue Code Section 132(d) allows employers to exclude job-related educational expenses from an employee’s income as a working condition fringe benefit.
 The exclusion is generally available for any form of educational instruction or training that improves or develops the job-related capabilities of the employee.

-An individual who has a formal affiliation (a necessary relationship exists between the university and the individual to provide a service of value to the university) with the university, and receives some services from the university, but is not a student or employee of the university, and receives no remuneration from the university.
+An individual who has a formal affiliation with the university, and receives some services from the university, but is not a student or employee of the university, and receives no remuneration from the university.
+(Formal affiliation means that a necessary relationship exists between the university and the individual to provide a service of value to the university.)

 Education Not Qualifying as Work-Related

 Education does not qualify as work-related if it is needed to meet the minimum educational requirements of the employee’s present job or is part of a program or study that will qualify the employee for a new job.

 Work-Related Education and/or Training